Automate access, reduce risk, and stay audit-ready

 User accounts and service accounts may function differently, but both remain central to modern identity security.
 User accounts represent human access, while service accounts power automation and system workflows in the background.
 If either type of account is not properly managed, organizations face risks like unauthorized access, privilege misuse, and compliance failures.

 As environments expand across the cloud, on-premises systems, and DevOps pipelines, it becomes essential to unify how user accounts and service accounts are discovered, governed, and monitored.
+Without centralized oversight, non-human identities quietly expand the organization's identity attack surface.
 Applying the principle of least privilege, automating credential rotation, removing inactive identities, and integrating IAM, IGA, and PAM solutions help ensure that every account stays secure, trackable, and compliant.

 A service account is used by applications or machines to run automated tasks, services, or integrations.
 A user account is meant for humans who log in interactively to perform day to day work.
-Both are identities, but their purpose, access patterns, and security needs are very different.2.
-Why are service accounts considered risky?
+Both are identities, but their purpose, access patterns, and security needs are very different.

 Service accounts are risky because they usually do not use MFA and often rely on static credentials like hard coded passwords or API keys.
 These credentials are easy to overlook and may remain unchanged for years.
-If compromised, they can give attackers high privilege, always on access.3.
-How can you secure service accounts in Active Directory?
+If compromised, they can give attackers high privilege, always on access.

 You can secure service accounts in Active Directory by using Managed Service Accounts or Group Managed Service Accounts.
 These accounts handle automated password rotation and reduce manual errors.
-Adding least privilege controls and regular reviews further strengthens security.4.
-Can a service account be interactive?
+Adding least privilege controls and regular reviews further strengthens security.

 Most service accounts should not be interactive because manual login increases the risk of misuse.
 They are designed for non interactive authentication where applications authenticate using keys or tokens.
-Restricting interactive logon helps maintain clean audit trails and stronger control.5.
-What is the difference between a system account and a service account?
+Restricting interactive logon helps maintain clean audit trails and stronger control.

 A system account runs core operating system services and background processes that keep the OS functional.
 A service account supports specific applications, scripts, or automation tasks created by the organization.
 Both are non human identities, but they operate at different layers of the system.